Best Life Insurance Policy

 The normal time it takes to receive an offer is 2-4 weeks but sometimes life insurance carriers may even send you an offer as soon as in 48 hours depending on your health.
 If you have some health issues then the process may be a bit longer taking 4-6 weeks.

-The biggest advantage with fully underwritten policy is that you can get substantial savings on both term and permanent life insurance if you are in perfect health.
+The biggest advantage with a fully underwritten policy is that you can get substantial savings on both term and permanent life insurance if you are in perfect health.

 What Type of Life Insurance Policy is Right For Me?